gardehal/python-playlist/README.md

 ## TODO

-util:
-- respect max width of terminal window
-- printS and printD NEED sys.stdout.flush()
-- move withmaxlenth to util, extension method?
-- sanitize make replacement an arg
-- setting for turning off print formatting (printS, printD)
-- extractArgs must allow None and not escape it to string "None"

-- "next" command in playback that gives less cluttered/infomaxxed output than dp
-- update pips
 - option to fetch when on the last stream in playlist with fetch enabled?
 - playback option to replay stream
 - add names of things, like when deleting streams from playlist (better feedback for user)